karlssonper/gpuip/README.md

 gpuip
 =====

 Gpuip is a C++ cross-platform framework for Image Processing on the GPU architechure.
 It tries to simplify the image processing pipeline on the GPU and make it more generic across the thre most common environments: OpenCL, CUDA and OpenGL GLSL.
-It provides a simply interface to copy data from and to the GPU and makes it easy to compile and run GPU kernel code.
+It provides a simple interface to copy data from and to the GPU and makes it easy to compile and run GPU kernel code.

 ### API
 The online API documentation [can be found here.] (http://karlssonper.github.io/gpuip/)